 Aloe Barbadensis, better known as Aloe Vera, comes from the pulp-like gel inside of the leaves of the Aloe Vera plant.
 This gel is useful for hair, scalp, and skincare.
+This article discusses How to Best Use Aloe Vera for Hair and Skin.

 How to Use Aloe Vera For Hair